 The Musée de l’Elysée will select eight nominees upon their entry portfolios.
 Each will receive a contribution of CHF5’000 towards the initial presentation of an original and new project in the nominees’ book, published for the occasion.
 This book will accompany the nominees’ complete portfolios in the final consideration before the jury of experts.
 The winner will receive CHF80’000 to be divided between the completion of the proposed project and the publication of the accompanying book within one year.
 A curator from the Musée de l’Elysée will advise the winner throughout this process.
 Both the project and book will be presented at one of the Museum’s most important events, the Nuit des images.
 The nominees’ and the winner’s books will be printed by one of the Sandoz Family Foundation printing companies.

 The eight nominees and the winner of the Prix Elysée will all benefit from important exposure and the Museum’s expert guidance.
 The call for applications will take place biennially.
-The second edition of the Prix Elysée is launched in January 2016 and concludes in June 2018.
+The third edition of the Prix Elysée is launched in January 2018 and concludes in June 2020.

 - Application submission open.